Tell us about your symptom and treatment experience. Take our survey here.

 How do inhibitory transmitters work?

 Inhibit means to stop or slow something.
 Neurotransmitters are chemical messengers in the brain.
-GABA (gamma amino butyric acid) is a neurotransmitter that works by inhibiting, or suppressing, neurons.
+GABA (gamma amino butyric acid) is a neurotransmitter that works by inhibiting, or suppressing, neuronal activity.
 This causes the neurons to calm down and fire less.
 Anti-seizure drugs that target GABA work by increasing the inhibitory effect in the brain.
 This reduces the firing of neurons and leads to fewer seizures.1,2

 Examples